lzhchn0/k8s-operator/shared-lib.md

 ```
 - The error occurs because Go cannot mix packages from different roots when building a shared library.
 To resolve this, either avoid using shared libraries or rebuild the standard library as a shared library.
 Shared libraries in Go are not commonly used, so carefully consider whether they are necessary for your use case.

+- makeslice: cap out of range
+- This error typically occurs when attempting to create a slice with a length greater than its capacity

 ## **Initialize the Go Module**
 ```bash